mfliedner/gpframe/README.md

 velocity models, `SlotnickTT`.
 It is written in C an built on SEPlib.
 The subset of SEPlib dealing with parameter processing and file output that is needed to compile `SlotnickTT` is included.
-The full SEPlib can be obtained from the [Stanford Exploration Project] http://sepwww.stanford.edu/doku.php?id=sep:software:software.
+The full SEPlib can be obtained from the **Stanford Exploration Project**: http://sepwww.stanford.edu/doku.php?id=sep:software:software.